Rebuilding

 The mask of: The industrial self — powerful yet stained.

-Li Ka Shing Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2019-2025
+Merchant, Portrait of Billionaire Li Ka Shing Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2019-2025

 The dream of empire.
-Inspired by towering builders and empire makers, this painting represents the aspiration to create something lasting from the ruins.
+Inspired by towering builders and empire makers of landscape, this painting represents the aspiration to create something lasting from the ruins.
 Yet even here, the blackening layers remind us that every empire is built on both vision and shadow.

 The mask of: The empire builder we strive to become.